lukibahr/stars/README.md

 ## PowerShell

+- [LETHAL-FORENSICS/Microsoft-Analyzer-Suite](https://github.com/LETHAL-FORENSICS/Microsoft-Analyzer-Suite) - A collection of PowerShell scripts for analyzing data from Microsoft 365 and Microsoft Entra ID
 - [JulianHayward/Azure-MG-Sub-Governance-Reporting](https://github.com/JulianHayward/Azure-MG-Sub-Governance-Reporting) - Azure Governance Visualizer aka AzGovViz is a PowerShell script that captures Azure Governance related information such as Azure Policy, RBAC (a lot more) by polling Azure ARM, Storage and Microsoft Graph APIs.

 ## Python